-This manual knife sharpener is suitable for ceramic and steel knives.
-It will sharpen straight-edge, fruit, hunting, pocket, boning, folding and all chef knives including a Satoku.
+This manual knife sharpener is for all straight-edge, fruit, hunting, pocket, boning, folding and all chef knives including a Satoku.

 The sharpening slot for your ceramic knife is marked (the one closest to the handle).
 You will also know it by its white sharpening pieces and each slot should be labeled as ‘ceramic’, ‘coarse’, or ‘fine’.
 You take the knife through the slot a few times to sharpen it.